telerik/xaml-docs/controls/raddiagram/performance/tips-tricks.md

 	this.xDiagram.Connections.ForEach(x => x.Update());
 {{endregion}}

 * __Simplify Shapes Template__&mdash;In a scenario with a large number of shapes you can try to simplify the template of the shapes as much as possible.
 This way you can increase the initial load time.
-You can check the [Create Custom Shape]({%slug raddiagram-howto-create-custom-shape%}) help article which desribes how you can create a custom shape. __Example 2__ demonstrate possible template.
+You can check the [Create Custom Shape]({%slug raddiagram-howto-create-custom-shape%}) help article which desribes how you can create a custom shape.
+The following example demonstrate possible template:

 #### __[XAML] Simplify Shapes Template__
 {{region raddiagram-performance-tips-tricks_3}}